OliPi-Project/olipi-moode/README.md

 ---

 ## 🚀 Installation

+***Beware of performance issues on the Pi Zero2 W and Pi3a/B+ with higher resolutions like 170x320 or 240x320 (need to up the `spidev.bufsiz=131072` in /boot/firmware/cmdline.txt (keep all text on 1 line) and set the `baudrate = 100000000` with a `refresh_interval = 0.01` in the config.ini )...
+I'm looking for a solution to use the Raspberry-Pi FBTFT overlays directly rather than going through the Adafruit libraries.***

 First of all, make sure you've wired your screen, buttons and IR receiver correctly.
 [See wiring guide](TROUBLESHOOTING.md#wiring--screen-does-not-turn-on-after-installation).